openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_WideAndDeep_Family_Models.md

 |:-------:|:----------------------:|:---------------------:|:----------:|:----------:|:-------:|
 | yes     | yes                    | no                    | yes        | yes        | no      |

-> **NOTE**: The categorical with hash and crossed features are currently unsupported since the OpenVINO&trade; toolkit does not support tensors of *`string`* type and operations with them.
+> **NOTE**: The categorical with hash and crossed features are currently unsupported since the OpenVINO toolkit does not support tensors of *`string`* type and operations with them.

 ## Preparing an Example of Wide and Deep Model